Galera Load Balancer Parameters

 OTHER_OPTIONS

 This parameter defines various additional options that you would like to pass to Galera Load Balancer, such as a destination selection policy or Watchdog configurations.
 Use the same syntax as you would for the command-line arguments.
+There is no default configuration, and this is not a mandatory parameter.
 For more information on the available options, see Configuration Options.

 OTHER_OPTIONS="--random --watchdog exec:'mysql -utest -ptestpass' --discover"